Higher dimensional Jordan curves: An application to uniformly non-flat sets

-\end{theorem} The scheme of the proof is the same as that of Bishop and Jones.
-We also used a clear summary of such proof to be found in Garnett and Marshall's book, \cite{garnett-marshall}, page 429.
-For this reason, we only sketch the proof. \begin{proof} Given a TS $d$-surface, a cube $R \in \dD(E)$ and an integer $m \geq 0$, we put
+To arrive at Corollary \ref{c:non-flat} from this is immediate.
+The scheme of the proof of Theorem \ref{t:high-dim} is the same as that of Bishop and Jones.
+We also used a clear summary of such proof to be found in Garnett and Marshall's book, \cite{garnett2005harmonic}, page 429.
+For this reason, we only sketch the proof. \begin{proof} Given a stable $d$-surface, a cube $R \in \dD(E)$ and an integer $m \geq 0$, we put

 Next, we consider

 where $c<1$ is a constant which is a power of $2$ and will be fixed later (it will depend on the parameter $\lambda>0$ coming from Theorem \ref{t:Christ}).
 We then put